 A lot of people use the terms editing and proofreading interchangeably, but these are two completely different lines of work.
 While both deal with language, different skill sets are required for each, and they take places at different times in the review process.

 Proofreading should always follow editing.
 During editing, the piece is changed and moulded so that the writing is improved.
-Proofreading is the last step prior to publication, and it involves correcting typos, misspellings, grammar errors, and formatting errors.
+Proofreading is the last step prior to publication, and it involves correcting typos, misspellings, and formatting errors (and sometimes, obvious grammar errors).
 Proofreading requires a close reading of a text, but in a different way than editing.

 When an editor works on a piece, they’re looking at the big picture to ensure that the writing flows well.
 When a proofreader works on a piece, they are looking at the piece word by word.
 Think of it this way: the editor looks at the forest and the proofreader looks at the trees.